openstack/puppet-zaqar/README.md

 **What the zaqar module affects**

-[Zaqar](https://wiki.openstack.org/wiki/Zaqar), the queue service for Openstack.
+[Zaqar](https://wiki.openstack.org/wiki/Zaqar), the queue service for OpenStack.

 ### Installing zaqar
     zaqar is not currently in Puppet Forge, but is anticipated to be added soon.
 Once that happens, you'll be able to install zaqar with: